Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Supernova Gravitational Wave Signal

 \subsection{The Bounce Signal}

 Starting with the signal from rotational core bounce, let us now consider more closely the principal characteristics of the aforementioned signal components and the physical dependencies that govern them.
 Upon the inclusion of deleptonization during the collapse stage, the bounce signal was found to be of highly uniform shape except for extremely high rotation rates \citep{dimmelmeier_07_a,dimmelmeier_08}.
-The peak frequency of the time-integrated spectrum is around $700\,\mathrm{Hz}$ and only moderately depends on the progenitor mass and rotation rate and the nuclear EoS \citep{dimmelmeier_07_a,dimmelmeier_08}.
+The peak frequency of the time-integrated spectrum is around $700\,\mathrm{Hz}$ and only moderately depends on the progenitor mass and rotation rate and the nuclear EoS\citep{dimmelmeier_07_a,dimmelmeier_08}.
 The uniformity across progenitors comes from the fact that deleptonization brings the final mass of the homologous inner core at bounce to very similar values with little sensitivity to the initial iron core mass.
 The bounce signal is principally generated by the fundamental oscillation mode ($f$-mode) of the proto-neutron star, which implies a scaling of the mode frequency $f$ with central density $\rho_c$ as $f\sim (2\pi)^{-1}\sqrt{G\rho_c}$ \citep{fuller_15b}.

 Since the quadrupolar deformation parameter $\alpha_Q$ depends on the ratio of the angular velocity $\Omega$ to the dynamical frequency $\Omega_\mathrm{dyn}$ roughly as $\alpha_Q\sim(\Omega/\Omega_\mathrm{dyn})^2=\Omega^2R^3/(GM)$ \citep{fuller_15b}, the amplitude of the bounce signal is tightly related to the initial ratio of rotational energy $T$ and binding $|W|$ of the iron core up to initial values of $T/|W|\sim 0.07$ \citep{abdikamalov_14}.
 This tight dependence and the templatability of the bounce signal provide the opportunity to quantitatively constrain progenitor rotation in the event of Galactic supernova.
+However, a rotational bounce signal will only provide a minimum bound on $T/|W|\sim 0.07$ since the measurable strain $h$ depends on the angle $\theta$ between the rotation axis of the core and the observer direction, $h\propto \sin \theta$.
+The ambiguity from the orientation of the rotation axis could potentially be broken if there is evidence of a bipolar magnetorotational explosion and electromagnetic observations can constrain the symmetry axis of the ejecta.